Pediatric Cancer

 Pediatric Cancer Resources

-Live Like Bella offers financial assistance with medical copays and basic needs such as gas, groceries, utilities, and more for families affected by pediatric cancer.
-The organization also works closely with families to offer memorial support, if needed.
-Visit Live Like Bella
+Live Like Bella offers financial assistance with medical copays and basic needs such as gas, groceries, utilities and more for families affected by pediatric cancer.
+The organization also works closely with families to offer memorial support if needed.

-The Childhood Cancer Project aims to advance current cancer research and explore new ways to cure, control, and prevent disease by funding research that improves outcomes for children with cancer.
-Visit the Childhood Cancer Project
+The Childhood Cancer Project works to advance current cancer research and explore new ways to cure, control, and prevent disease by funding research that improves outcomes for children with cancer.

-The Kids Cancer Foundation assists patients and their families by offering pediatric oncology patient care navigation, child enrichment programs, and educational advocacy.
+The Kids Cancer Foundation assists patients and their families by offering pediatric oncology patient care navigation, child enrichment programs and educational advocacy.
 These include family support services such as tutoring, family socials, kids’ night out events, and gift card assistance.
-Visit the Kids Cancer Foundation

 The Jessica June Children’s Cancer Foundation is a pediatric cancer charity and foundation that provides emergency financial assistance for pediatric cancer patients in need of basic necessities.
-The foundation serves children in Miami-Dade, Broward, Palm Beach, Hillsborough, and Pinellas counties.
-Visit Jessica June Children’s Cancer Foundation
+The foundation serves children in Miami-Dade, Broward, Palm Beach, Hillsborough and Pinellas counties.

-The Children’s Cancer Center serves pediatric cancer patients and their families with emotional, financial, and educational support programs ranging from art therapy, counseling, FLIGHT camp, and many more.
-Visit the Children's Cancer Center
+The Children’s Cancer Center serves pediatric cancer patients and their families with emotional, financial and educational support programs, including art therapy, counseling, FLIGHT camp and more.